-The theme may be something as simple as “love conquers all” or as complicated as “the only way to truly understand someone is to walk a mile in their shoes.”
+The central theme may be something as simple as “love conquers all” or as complicated as “the only way to truly understand someone is to walk a mile in their shoes.”

 “Redemption” might be a theme for Iron Man, while “revenge” would be a theme for Death Wish.